 “How then shall they call upon Him into whom they have not believed?
 And how shall they believe into Him of whom they have not heard?
 And how shall they hear without one who proclaims Him?”

-From Satan’s side—his kingdom will suffer loss
+Satan’s kingdom suffers loss

 “To open their eyes, to turn them from darkness to light and from the authority of Satan to God, that they may receive forgiveness of sins and an inheritance among those who have been sanctified by faith in Me.”
-(Acts 26:18)